akhilcacharya/polite.li/API.md

 ``/api/prefs``

-Get the current prefs for a particular token.
+Get the current prefs for a particular token. *IGNORE FOR THE MOMENT*

 ``/api/self``